Pence, Indiana: Geography

 Pence is located less than a mile east of the Indiana-Illinois state line and a quarter mile from Jordan Creek, which flows southwest toward the Vermilion River.
 It is on County Road 300 North, which (in Illinois) runs into the town of Rossville about 9 miles to the west.

 Demographics

+Education

+It is in the Metropolitan School District of Warren County.